dsantos-lean/MyClean/user_stories/user_story_19_SignUpForUsersAndCompanies.md

-# User story title: Cleaner Search and Filter
+# User story title: Sign Up for Users and Companies

-## Priority: 10
+## Priority: 20

-## Estimation: 3 days
+## Estimation: 2 days
-Any notes on estimation go here.
-Keep your planning poker game numbers.
-For example

 * Lean: 3 days
 * Jeomin: 2 days
 *  Dea : 2 days
-* Adithyan: 3 days
+* Adithyan: 2 days

 ## Assumptions:
+- Users have an internet access
-- User has used the booking page to book a specific service
+- User to be registered is not a cleaner.(will not provide services)
-- Results are filtered from user specified inputs (Type, address, date)

 ## Description:
-As a customer, I want the ability to search and filter available cleaners when making a booking, so I can choose from well-performing cleaners.
+As a prospective user or company owner, I want to be able to specify my account type on registration.

 ## Tasks: